wp-plugins/custom-facebook-feed/README.txt

 == Screenshots ==

-1. By default the feed inherits your theme's default styles and is completely responsive
+1. By default the Facebook feed inherits your theme's default styles and is completely responsive
-2. Completely customize the way your feed looks to perfectly match your site
+2. Completely customize the way your Facebook feed looks to perfectly match your site
-3. Use custom CSS to customize every part of the feed
+3. Use custom CSS to customize every part of the Facebook feed
-4. Display events
+4. Display Facebook events
 5. Configuring the plugin
-6. Use the styling options to customize your feed
+6. Use the styling options to customize your Facebook feed
-7. It's super easy to display your feed in any page or post
+7. It's super easy to display your Facebook feed in any page or post
 8. Add the shortcode to a widget

 == Changelog ==

+= 1.4.6 =
+* fix: Fixed 'num' option in shortcode

 = 1.4.4 =
 * New: Added more shortcode options